 Net tangible book value dilution per share to new investors represents the amount per share paid by purchasers of common stock in this offering and the pro forma as adjusted net tangible book value per share of our common stock immediately following the completion of this offering.
-After giving effect to (i) the pro forma transactions described in the preceding paragraph, and (ii) the sale of 14,000,000 shares of common stock in this offering at the initial public offering price of \$18.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been \$321.8 million, or \$10.58 per share.
-This represents an immediate increase in pro forma net tangible book value of \$5.01 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$7.42 per share to investors purchasing shares of common stock in this offering at the initial public offering price.
+After giving effect to (i) the pro forma transactions described in the preceding paragraph, and (ii) the sale of 13,000,000 shares of common stock in this offering at the assumed initial public offering price of \$16.50 per share, which is the midpoint of the estimated offering price as set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been \$286.9 million, or \$9.75 per share.
+This represents an immediate increase in pro forma net tangible book value of \$4.18 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of \$6.75 per share to investors purchasing shares of common stock in this offering at the initial public offering price.